JackV2/ProjectFate/README.md

 # ProjectFate
-TEST Version of the MMORPG
+TEST Version of the MMORPG.